 Focus and Scope

-The Journal of South East Asian Human Rights (JSEAHR) is an academic journal jointly organised and operated by the Centre for Human Rights, Multiculturalism and Migration (CHRM2), based out of the University of Jember and the Indonesian Consortium for Human Rights Lecturers (SEPAHAM).
+The Journal of South East Asian Human Rights (JSEAHR) is an academic journal jointly organized and operated by the Centre for Human Rights, Multiculturalism and Migration (CHRM2), based out of the University of Jember and the Indonesian Consortium for Human Rights Lecturers (SEPAHAM).

 In keeping with its commitment to distribute and disseminate information regarding human rights to as broad an audience as possible, the JSEAHR allows free and open access to all of its published works.

 In the hope that this journal eventually serves as a platform for discussion and debate, a plurality of opinions and perspectives are also welcomed.
 For more information about JSEAHR focus and scope, please feel free to send any inquiries to the email provided on the contact page.